Prince Hat Under the Ground: Variants

 In a Swedish variant titled Hvitebjørn i skogen går or Vitebjörn i skogen går ("A Whitebear walks in the forest"), collected by August Bondeson, a princess finds a louse on her.
 She then decides to fatten it until it grows large, kills it and uses its hide as part of a riddle for anyone (tale type AaTh 621, "The Louseskin").
 Many men fail in guessing it right, until a snake comes to the palace and wins the princess's challenge.
 The princess is forced, by her own word, to be given to the snake as its bride, and goes with the animal to its castle.
 Whatever the snake is, it comes to her bed at night.
 They live like this for three years, during which the princess gives birth to three sons, but which are taken from her by a spotted sow each time.
 One day, the princess sends her father a letter about her situation, and the king tells her to take a flint and light a candle at night.
 She lights a candle at night and sees beside her a handsome prince on her bed.
 She puts out the candle, but light it again to gaze at him one more time.
 This time, however, a drop falls on his face, and he wakes.
-Hurt at the princess's betrayal, he tells her he has been cursed by a witch, and they must part now, but before that, he will take the princess to where they children are.
+Hurt at the princess's betrayal, he tells her he has been cursed by a witch, and they must part now, but before that, he will take the princess to where the children are.
 In snake form, the man takes the princess to three cottages, where the sow is guarding each of their sons.
 In each cottage, the princess is given a coloured silk ribbon by one of her sons (a blue one, a green one, and a red one).
 Finally, the snake takes the princess to a steep mountain, where he leaves the princess and slithers up it.
-The princess ties the thread around the snake form of ther husband and climbs it with him.
+The princess ties the thread around the snake form of her husband and climbs it with him.
 The snake leaves her and enters a castle, where he becomes a man, and is forced to marry the witch that cursed him.
 Meanwhile, the princess enters the castle and asks to be at the king's quarters.
 She is allowed in, but must remain silent.
 She disobeys the ban, and talks to her husband.
 They plot together to destroy the witch: the princess asks the witch to gaze at the rising sun.
 She does and bursts apart.